 In addressing such issues like driver fatigue, driver intoxication and cell phone use while driving, the US Department of Transportation has passed laws that would make sure truck drivers do not fall into (or commit) these mistakes while on the road.
 Laws like the maximum hours of service (HOS) for continuous driving, the 0.4% blood alcohol concentration (BAC) level limit, the total banning of cell phone use and, recently (taking effect on January 1, 2013), the use of bluetooth headset, which is supposed to put a stop to the use of handheld phones while driving (this, according to the NHTSA, is the present major thing that distracts truck drivers).

 Bluetooth headsets for truckers are intended to help significantly reduce incidences of driver distraction and, thus, the likelihood of truck accidents from happening.
 These devices are designed to allow a two-way connection through wireless technology.
 While some devices may be fitted into the ear, there are those that are inserted into especially-designed caps.

 Failure to wear (and use) the device can mean a $2,750 fine for each violation plus revocation of the commercial vehicle driver’s license (for repeated violations).
-These, of course, come on top of the civil lawsuits that can be filed by a Norfolk personal injury lawyer on behalf of a victim, in case of an accident, to seek compensation for all the damages that the victim will be subjected to.
+These, of course, come on top of the civil lawsuits that can be filed by a personal injury lawyer on behalf of a victim, in case of an accident, to seek compensation for all the damages that the victim will be subjected to.
+Victims could be well rewarded for visiting a personal injury lawyer’s website and learning more about what an attorney can do to help them get past the injuries they’ve had to sustain as a result of another party’s neglectful actions.

 Every year thousands of lawsuits against manufacturers of defective products are filed by consumers in US courts due to the harm or injury that arise from these products’ defect.
 Through an article posted on its website, Ravid & Associates, P.C., plainly explains consumers’ attitude of not being meticulous with regard to checking products’ safety.
 This is primarily based on consumers’ trust that since these products were approved for distribution and/or consumption, then these are totally safe.